GLOBAL MARKETS-Europe cheers Italy pact, bond bulls pause for breath

 By Marc Jones

-LONDON, Aug 29 (Reuters) - Signs that Italy’s latest political drama was over and hopeful noises from Beijing in the trade war pushed Europe’s share markets higher on Thursday and paused the relentless steamrollering of global bond yields.
+LONDON, Aug 29 (Reuters) - Signs that Italy’s latest political drama was over and hopeful noises from China in its trade war with the United States pushed share markets higher on Thursday and paused the relentless steamrolling of global bond yields.

-There was still plenty for bearish investors to chew on, however: A sudden rush from Argentina to restructure its debt thrust emerging market risk back into the spotlight, global recession worries simmered, and the pound was groggy after another Brexit-related tumble.
+There was still plenty for bearish investors to chew on, however: A sudden rush from Argentina to restructure its debt thrust emerging market risk back into the spotlight, a downgrade to U.S. Q2 growth kept global recession worries simmering, and the pound was groggy after another Brexit-related tumble.

-Nevertheless, European shares rose nearly 1% early on led by a 1.7% jump in Italy where the government’s bond market borrowing costs also rallied to record lows.
+Nevertheless, European shares and Wall Street futures both rose nearly 1% in the slipstream of an almost 2% leap in Italy where government bonds also rallied hard.

-That was after the country’s 5-Star Movement and opposition Democratic Party said they would try to form a coalition, setting aside years of hostility to avert a snap election and the economic uncertainty that comes with it.
+That was after Italy’s president asked Giuseppe Conte, who had only just resigned as prime minister, to return to head up a new coalition of the anti-establishment 5-Star Movement and the opposition centre-left Democratic Party (PD).

+Markets welcomed the quick end to a three-week political crisis that had been triggered by the leader of the hard-right League party, Matteo Salvini, who pulled his party out of its governing alliance with 5-Star after weeks of public bickering.

-The two sides still need to agree on a shared policy platform and a team of ministers, but 5-Star chief Luigi Di Maio and his PD counterpart Nicola Zingaretti said they had pledged to find common ground for the good of the country.
+The 5-Star and PD still need to agree on a shared policy platform and a team of ministers, but 5-Star chief Luigi Di Maio and PD counterpart Nicola Zingaretti said they had pledged to find common ground for the good of the country.

 “We love Italy and we consider it worthwhile to try this experience,” Zingaretti told reporters.
 Speaking shortly afterwards, Di Maio said: “We made commitments to the Italians...and come what may we want to fulfil them.”

-There was little reaction from the euro but there was barely any currency market action generally.
+There was little reaction from the euro despite the surge in stocks and bonds, but in any case there was barely any currency market action generally.

-The Japanese yen was a touch higher heading for its biggest monthly rise since May, while sterling was flirting with a January 2017 low of $1.2015 against the dollar after Prime Minister Boris Johnson’s plan on Wednesday to suspend Britain’s parliament increased no-deal Brexit nerves.
+The Japanese yen was a touch softer but heading for its biggest monthly rise since May, while sterling steadied at $1.22 after Prime Minister Boris Johnson’s plan on Wednesday to suspend Britain’s parliament re-aggravated worries that Britain could leave the European Union without a transition deal.

-China’s yuan had dipped for an 11th straight session although a firmer-than-expected central bank fixing helped stem deeper losses and against a basket of currencies the dollar was steady around 98.190.

-On the latest trade war development, China said it and the United States were discussing the next round of face-to-face trade talks in September and voiced hopes that U.S. President Donald Trump would cancel plans for additional trade tariffs.
+China’s yuan also managed to snap a 10-day losing streak although only thanks to a late rebound as Beijing said it and Washington were discussing the next round of face-to-face trade talks in September, and voiced hopes Donald Trump would cancel plans for additional trade tariffs.

-In the latest tit-for-tat escalation of the trade war between the world’s two largest economies, Trump last Friday announced additional duties of 5% on targeted Chinese imports worth about $550 billion to be imposed in stages from Sept 1 to mid-December.
+In the latest tit-for-tat escalation of the trade war between the world’s two largest economies, U.S. President Trump last Friday announced additional duties of 5% on targeted Chinese imports worth about $550 billion to be imposed in stages from Sept.
+1 to mid-December.

 The announcement came hours after China had unveiled retaliatory tariffs on $75 billion worth of U.S. goods.